 The statistics of people in education cover all teaching levels in the Swiss education system, from compulsory education to tertiary level.
 They present the number of pupils and students by socio-demographic aspects and their distribution across the different fields, institutions and education levels.

 Entry to the Swiss education system generally begins at the age of 4.
 48% of children at this age attend infant school.
 This share increases to 98% among children aged 5.
 Compulsory education ends with completion of the lower secondary level.
 Most pupils are 16 when they finish compulsory education.
 More than 90% remain in the education system and most continue onto higher secondary level education.
 The percentage of pupils pursuing education and training at this level is very high among the 16 to 18 age group.
 From the age of 19 onwards, this percentage falls to 48%.
 Tertiary level courses are generally started from the age of 19 onwards.

 The main figures

-1 The data for 2016/17 concerning students in higher education institutions are available on the pages entitled "Higher education institutions".
+1 The data for 2017/18 concerning students in higher education institutions are available on the pages entitled "Higher education institutions".
 Sources: FSO - Statistics on pupils and students (SDL) , Students and degrees of higher education (SHIS-studex)

 Two trends have marked the growth in the number of pupils and students since the beginning of the millennium.
 Whereas the number of pupils in compulsory education first stagnated, declined gradually and then has been growing since 2012/13 in line with demographic trends, numbers in the upper secondary level and especially those in the tertiary level grew throughout the same period.